shanencross/programming-language-suggester/README.md

 ## Description

 Website built for Epicodus coding school assignment.
-Suggests programming language to learn based on user's answers to questions.
+It suggests a programming language to learn as the user's first language, based on their answers to questions.
 The questions and the results are not serious.
-Purpose of project is to practice JavaScript and jQuery concepts.
+The purpose of the project is to practice JavaScript and jQuery concepts.

 The following programming languages are possible results:
 * C#